dpreussler/SuperReflect/README.md

 ### Proxy abstraction

-jOOR also gives access to the java.lang.reflect.Proxy API in a simple way:
+SuperReflect also gives access to the java.lang.reflect.Proxy API in a simple way:

 ````java
 public interface StringProxy {